SaiAkhilS007/SmartRecycle/README.md

 - Upload single piece of waste and only a single image picture
 - Click on either reuse,recycle or disposal
-- Choose the mile radius of where to dispose
+- Give the Zipcode of the area you want to dispose the product

 ### Note : Only upload a single image category/piece of waste for the best results